shwetagopaul92/GenoPortal/README.md

-# final-project
+# GenoPortal

+An illustration of a Django App

+The app uses Python, sqlite,

+Details :

-1. For the final project I have created a web application called "GenoPortal" using Django and sqlite.
+I have created a web application called "GenoPortal" using Django and sqlite.
 The app meets the requirements - using Python and database backend sqlite.
 The application is mobile responsive.

 2. In this app, users can register for a free trial.
-Once registered, they can log in to see what the platform has.
+Once registered, they can log in to see what the platform has to offer.
 The GenoPortal platform offers genomic datasets that can be downloaded for free.
 I have uploaded some datasets already to Django Admin interface.
 Users can also upload their own datasets to the app using a form and start using them.
 There is a products page, knowledge center page (scientific support), dataset details page allowing the user to understand how to use the platform.
 A page with the dataset names is given , allowing the users to search for the datasets they like, grab the name and download them if they wish to.
 I have also created a api view for a GET request,  and accessing the app at /api allows users to view the datasets details.
 There is a contact form allowing users to post any queries to the support team, and once the form is submitted a message showing confirmation is shown.
 The details of the form are saved in the database.
 To integrate with S3, there is a link leading to Amazon S3 upload tutorial.

 3. The dataset/datasetfiles has the .bed and .txt files required for this project.
-Note :I had 50 files in the datasetfiles/ , I am unable to push it to github, for example sake I have left 2 .bed files in the folder to show how the app works.

-The dataset files took some time to get pushed to github, I had around 49 files initially, but was unable to add them to git.
-I removed all the files and have left just 2 of them for illustration purposes.
-I could send the project by email if required with all the files or share or Google Drive.